codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/working-with-docker-registries.md

 ---
-title: "Work with Docker Registries"
+title: "Working with Docker registries"
 description: "Push, pull, and tag Docker images in Codefresh pipelines"
 group: ci-cd-guides
 redirect_from: